 Strictly speaking, there is no such thing as “Jewish food”, but rather perhaps “Jewish foods.”
-There are different culinary worlds and traditions within Judaism, just as there are for instance within Catholicism — Scottish Catholics cook very differently from Spanish ones.
+There are different culinary worlds and traditions within Judaism, just as there are for instance within Catholicism — Scottish Roman Catholics cook very differently from Spanish Roman Catholics.

 In Israel, there are two main branches of Jewish cooking, Ashkenazic and Sephardic.
 Some cities such as Venice had both Ashkenazic and Sephardic traditions.
 New Israeli cuisine is a fusion of the two.

 Ashkenazic are Jews who have returned from Europe.
 Ashkenazi in Hebrew means “Germany.”
 These Jews spoke Yiddish, a mixture of Hebrew and German.
-They lived not only in Germany, but also in Poland, Hungary, and parts of Russia.
+They lived not only in Germany, but also in Poland, Hungary, the Ukraine, Lithuania, and parts of Russia.